serverless/components/README.md

 inputs:
   name: ${org}-${stage}-${app}-${name} # Results in "acme-prod-ecommerce-rest-api"
-  region: ${env.REGION} # Results in whatever your environment variable REGION= is set to.
+  region: ${env:REGION} # Results in whatever your environment variable REGION= is set to.
   roleArn: ${output:prod:my-app:role.arn} # Fetches an output from another component instance that is already deployed
   roleArn: ${output:${stage}:${app}:role.arn} # You can combine variables too
 ```